apache/cassandra/doc/source/contactus.rst

 Contact us
 ==========

-You can get in touch with the Cassandra community either via the mailing lists or slack_ rooms.
+You can get in touch with the Cassandra community either via the mailing lists or :ref:`Slack rooms <slack>`.

 .. _mailing-lists: